jahantaila/mrsocial/README.md

 **Features:**
-- Database that contains high quality study matierals
+- Advanced database system that securely and accuretly stores user data
-- Elegant document editor for writing reports and essays
+- Elegant user interface for ease of use and efficency
-- Advanced content review algorithms, that allows students to study with ease
+- Advanced filter patterns, that allow users to express their interests
-- Study timer for efficent and on-task study sessions
+- Full-functioning account system/database
 - & More

 #### Created using code.org's Applab and Javascript
-#### Developed by Jahan Taila & Tejaswin Gontla
+#### Developed by Jahan Taila & Alena Polimati